-The National Disaster Executive Committee is the highest Disaster Management decisionmaking body.
+The National Disaster Executive Committee is the highest Disaster Management decision-making body.
 It is at the Cabinet level and is chaired by H.E the President.
-Its core function is to provide policy guidance in relation to National aspirations.
+Its core function is to provide policy guidance in relation to National aspirations, nominate/ appoint the Board of Directors of NADIMA.
 NDEC makes decisions on national disaster Management issues especially during emergencies.
 As things stand now it is the only body with power to advise his Excellency the President whether to declare a national disaster and make international appeals for assistance.
-Its members are as follows: Ministers of, State Special Programmes, Provincial Administration & Internal Security, Foreign Affairs, Health, Water and Irrigation, Agriculture, Livestock, Defense, Environment, Information, Planning, and the Treasury.
-This committee will be meeting on a quarterly basis to make decisions on issues emanating from the Disaster Coordinating Committee.
+Its members are as follows: Ministers of, State Special Programmes, Provincial Administration & Internal Security, Foreign Affairs, Health, Water and Irrigation, Agriculture, Livestock, Defense, Environment, Information, Planning, Ministry for the Development of Northern Kenya and other Arid Lands, Ministry of Local Government and Finance.
+This committee will be meeting on a guarterly basis to make decisions on issues emanating from the Disaster Coordinating Committee.
 However during cases of emergencies this committee can meet as often as the situation demands.